campbellcole/punchcard/README.md

 $ cargo run --release
 ```

-If you are using stable Rust, compile with `--no-default-features --features stable`
+If you are using stable Rust, compile with `--no-default-features --features stable`.
+The MSRV for stable builds is `1.65.0`.
+There is no MSRV policy because this program mainly targets nightly, so the MSRV can change at any time.

 #### Completions